andreluizsp/rogueap/README.md

 ## Project Setup

 1) Start by cloning the project (Install git: https://git-scm.com/download):

 Shell: # git clone --depth=1 https://github.com/andreluizsp/rogueap.git && cd rogueap

-2) This will create a new directory called "rogueap" containing the following files:
+3) This will create a new directory called "rogueap" containing the following files:

 $ ls

- LICENSE
- MakeCSV.py
- Packets/
- README.md
- Rogue_OCCS_SVM.ipynb
- dataset.csv
+ LICENSE  MakeCSV.py Packets README.md Rogue_OCCS_SVM.ipynb dataset.csv

 ### Import Rogue_OCCS_SVM.ipynb in Juniper or Google Colab

 https://colab.research.google.com/drive/1rbxLpr-232kK-4MhV1nt5H3Qaaz-ekb7?usp=sharing

-#### Import dataset.csv into Goole Drive or change the cell above
+#### Import dataset.csv to Goole Drive or change the cell below

 df_orig = pd.read_csv('/content/drive/MyDrive/datasets/dataset.csv')

+##### Directory Packages vs. Script MakeCSV.py

+1) Inside the Packages directory are the packages used in this project (357 Access Points - APs)

+2) Script MakeCSV.py must be in the same directory as the .pcaps files to extract the features of all APs with the command below:

+   # MakeCSV.py > dataset.csv